afrozas/xml-generator/README.md

-# query-server
+# xml-generator
-> Query Server that stores a query string on a server.
+> Initial implementation of query-server for FOSSASIA .

 This mini-tool can be used to process a query string.
 This string calls the Google search result scraper at [searss](https://github.com/fossasia/searss) and the output from the scraper is written to a file, named with the query string as file name.